-Pursuant to the Land Use Table of the RLEP both residential accommodation and commercial premises are permitted with consent in the B4 zone.
-The application proposes residential apartments as well as a commercial building likely to be used for a cafe and is therefore permissible with consent.
+Pursuant to the Land Use Table of the RLEP residential accommodation is permitted with consent in the B4 zone.
+The application proposes residential apartments and is therefore permissible with consent.

 Clause 2.3(2) of the Ryde LEP provides that the consent authority must have regard to the objectives for development in a zone when determining a development application in respect of land within the zone.